department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 There's no time limit to file for a service-connected burial, plot, or interment allowance.

-## What kind of benefits can I get?
+## What kind of VA burial benefits can I get?

 - An allowance for burial and funeral costs
 - An allowance for the plot or interment